hashbangcode/drupal-queue-example/README.md

 ## Queue Custom Example

 This is an implementation of a custom queue, along with a custom queue factory.
+The queue created extends the DatabaseQueue, which is a form of reliable queue.

 Form path: `/drupal-queue-examples/queue-custom-example`